solchai/ARgami/README.md

 ### TODO
 1. Migrate to openCV for a more felexible camera vision technology
+2. Support detection of any polygons (given number of sides and the ratio of the sizes)
-2. Have origami turtorial data stored on cloud (S3 bucket)
+3. Have origami turtorial data stored on cloud (S3 bucket) and fetched in the app

 ### Special Thanks
-To Mel Ludowise for a huge help in creating the AR scene nodes.
+To Mel Ludowise for a huge help in creating AR scene nodes with rectangle detection.
 Please refer to https://github.com/mludowise/ARKitRectangleDetection for original code for rectangle detection in ARSCNView